Absolute Batman: The Zoo (Comics) | Review

 Premise (Spoiler-Lite)

-Black Mask brutally murders the heads of both the powerful Maroni and Falcone crime families in cold blood, which signals a brutal shift from old-school organized crime to something far more chaotic and deeply personal.
+Roman Sionis, operating as Black Mask, leads the Party Animals– a gang of monkey-masked killers who've declared war on Gotham's traditional power structure.
+When Black Mask brutally murders the heads of both the Maroni and Falcone crime families, it signals a shift from old-school organized crime to chaotic terror.

-His methods reflect that desperation: knives hidden in his cowl ears, a bat-symbol axe that he wields with construction worker efficiency and a willingness to maim enemies that would make any previous iteration of Batman uncomfortable.
+His brutal methods reflect that desperation: knives hidden in his cowl ears, a bat-symbol axe that he wields with construction worker efficiency and a willingness to maim enemies that would make any previous iteration of Batman uncomfortable.

 They attack construction sites where Bruce works by day, threaten the makeshift family he's built in Crime Alley and force him into increasingly desperate gambits.
 By issue five, Batman faces his most brutal defeat yet, with friends' lives hanging in the balance and his improvised equipment pushed beyond its regular limits.

-The Party Animals represent urban displacement through violence, forcing out communities through terror rather than economics.
+The Party Animals represent urban displacement through violence, forcing out established communities through terror rather than traditional economics.
 Batman's response isn't calculated or strategic– it's the desperate fury of someone watching his home get destroyed.

-The Zoo refers not just to the animal masks worn by the antagonists, but to the urban jungle that Gotham has become under their influence.
+The Zoo refers not just to the animal masks worn by the antagonists but to the urban jungle that Gotham has become under their influence.
 Batman's greatest challenge is not just figuring out how to stop Black Mask– it's learning how to survive in a city where the rules of civilization have completely broken down by these animals.

 Artwork and Writing